-From the centre of Cagliari, the best way to get to the nature reserve is to hop on the bus from Matteotti station, getting off at Poetto, then walking around ten minutes.
+From the center of Cagliari, the best way to get to the nature reserve is to hop on a bus from Matteotti station, getting off at Poetto at the Ospedale Marino bus stop, then walking a few minutes to the gate.
 If you have a car, it’s a nine-minute drive.

 Parco di Porto Conte and Capo Caccia (Alghero)

 Situated in northwestern Sardinia, the protected area of Parco di Porto Conte boasts 5,000 hectares of dramatic coastline, forests, lagoons, and sandy beaches.